Ashish-kharde1/Inventory-Management-System/README.md

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GPA-3.0 License.
 See the [LICENSE](LICENSE) file for details.